-A tax deduction (or “tax write-off”) is an expense that you can deduct from your taxable income, usually resulting in a smaller tax bill.
-You can find a comprehensive list of all the tax deductions available to sole proprietors in our Big List of Small Business Tax Deductions, but some of the more popular ones include:
+A tax deduction (or “tax write-off”) is an expense that you can deduct from your taxable income, usually resulting in smaller tax payments.
+You can find a comprehensive list of all the tax deductions available to sole proprietors in our Big List of Small Business Tax Deductions.
+Some of the more popular ones among small business owners include:

 Self-employment taxes, and other taxes

-You can deduct 50% of self-employment tax that you calculated on Schedule SE, because the IRS considers the employer portion of the self-employment tax to be a deductible expense.
-(This deduction isn’t claimed on Schedule C, but as an Adjustment to Income on Schedule 1.)
+When you run your own business, you pay self-employment tax in lieu of the taxes collected on the paychecks of salaried or waged individuals.
+You can deduct 50% of the self-employment tax you calculated on Schedule SE because the IRS considers the employer portion of the self-employment tax a deductible expense.
+(This deduction isn’t claimed on Schedule C but as an Adjustment to Income on Schedule 1.)

 On Schedule C, you can deduct other taxes your business might pay, such as payroll taxes, personal property taxes, sales tax, and the cost of any business licenses you paid for this year.

 Health insurance and other costs

 In addition to insurance premiums, you can deduct other out-of-pocket medical costs, such as office co-pays and the cost of prescriptions.
 These costs are included as itemized deductions on Schedule A.